-Andrei Prychodko, (alternate spellings “Andrij” & “Andrii” Prychodko) born 1951 in Toronto, is a Swiss-Canadian artist of Ukrainian extraction.
+Andrei Prychodko, (alternate spellings “Andrij” & “Andrii” Prychodko) born 1951 in Toronto, is a Swiss-Canadian artist of the Ukrainian Diaspora.

 Prychodko is the last artist to be discovered, independently of one another, by both Paul Facchetti and by Peter Nathan.
 Cumulatively, they represented him, especially by appointment only, from 1980 through 2007 and his work was acquired by their collectors, such as Seymour H. Knox II.